-There are several different manufacturing processes such as moulding plastic to choose from when you are creating a product that requires moulded plastic parts.
-Depending on what it is that you want to produce, the two most popular processes are plastic injection moulding and blow moulding plastic, they are both used to help to produce high quality, cost effective plastic parts.
+There are several different manufacturing processes to choose from when you are creating a product that requires moulded plastic parts.
+Depending on what it is that you want to produce, the two most popular processes are plastic injection moulding and blow moulding plastic.
+They are both used to help to produce high quality, cost effective plastic parts.

-We have put together a quick guide that looks at the differences between these two processes:
+We have put together a quick guide that looks at the differences between these two manufacturing processes:

 - A efficient and precise manufacturing process for large volumes

 - There is flexibility with regards to the type of material or colour that is used

 - Low waste as plastic can be reheated and used again

 Injection moulding is the perfect process for mass production and high-volume orders.
 Material flow is perfectly controlled thanks to the precise match between mould halves.